baconjs/bacon.js/README.md

 - Refactor Property.
 Now seems to duplicate a lot of EventStream code.
 Common implementations may be possible by implementing withHandler method to both.
-- Take equality seriosly: how should values be compared in, for instance, distinctUntilChanged
+- Take equality seriously: how should values be compared in, for instance, distinctUntilChanged
 - Performance tests (compare with RxJs for example)
 - Improve Property test by also subscribing at each value, ensuring that